Vasconcellea

-Vasconcellea is a genus with 20 or 26 species of flowering plants in the family Caricaceae.
+Vasconcellea is a genus with 26 species of flowering plants in the family Caricaceae.
 Most were formerly treated in the genus Carica, but have been split out on genetic evidence.
-The genus name has also been spelled "Vasconcella".
+The genus name has also been incorrectly spelled "Vasconcella".

 They are evergreen pachycaul shrubs or small trees growing to 5 m tall, native to tropical South America.
-Many have edible fruit similar to papaya, and some are widely cultivated in South America.
+Many have edible fruit similar to the closely related papaya, and some are widely cultivated in South America.